Getting Started

 Subscribing to updates from a web browser or any other platform supporting Server-Sent Events is straightforward:

-// The subscriber subscribes to updates for the https://example.com/users/dunglas topic // and to any topic matching https://example.com/books/{id} const url = new URL("https://localhost/.well-known/mercure"); url.searchParams.append("topic", "https://example.com/books/{id}"); url.searchParams.append("topic", "https://example.com/users/dunglas"); // The URL class is a convenient way to generate URLs such as https://localhost/.well-known/mercure?topic=https://example.com/books/{id}&topic=https://example.com/users/dunglas const eventSource = new EventSource(url); // The callback will be called every time an update is published eventSource.onmessage = (e) => console.log(e); // do something with the payload
+// The subscriber subscribes to updates for the https://example.com/users/dunglas topic // and to any topic matching https://example.com/books/{id} const url = new URL('https://localhost/.well-known/mercure'); url.searchParams.append('topic', 'https://example.com/books/{id}'); url.searchParams.append('topic', 'https://example.com/users/dunglas'); // The URL class is a convenient way to generate URLs such as https://localhost/.well-known/mercure?topic=https://example.com/books/{id}&topic=https://example.com/users/dunglas const eventSource = new EventSource(url); // The callback will be called every time an update is published eventSource.onmessage = e => console.log(e); // do something with the payload

 The EventSource

 class is available in all modern web browsers.
+And for legacy browsers, there are polyfills.

 Closing Connection